Lycée français Chateaubriand

-The Lycée français Chateaubriand (Liceo Chateaubriand) is a French international primary and secondary school with two campuses consisting of three buildings in Rome, Italy.
+The Lycée français Chateaubriand de Rome (Liceo Chateaubriand) is a French international primary and secondary school with two campuses consisting of three buildings in Rome, Italy.
 Its administration and senior high school/sixth-form college classes are located in the historic Villa de Via Patrizi building, while other classes are held at a former Christian private school and at the Villa Strohl-Fern.

 It is directly operated by the Agency for French Education Abroad (AEFE), an agency of the French government.

 The Istituto Statale Italiano Leonardo Da Vinci, the Italian school of Paris, is considered to be its sister school.
 This was established by the Convention Culturelle italo francese of November 4, 1949.

 History

 The Lycée français Chateaubriand opened on 3 November 1903 after St-Louis-des-Français Church choirmaster Charles Dumaz and the French Embassy in the Vatican campaigned for the opening of a school for French students.
 The school, initially housed in an apartment building at Via Sistina, 20, initially was unable to have Italian national students as the Italian government did not allow them to attend international schools; its initial enrollment was 10 students of other nationalities, with three each from France and Switzerland and two each from Romania and the United States.

 It moved to Via della Scrofa, 115, another apartment building, in 1907, and by World War I it had about 50 students.
 For a period it occupied Palazzo Ricci Paracciani for a three-month period and moved into the Villa de Via Patrizi in October 1920.
 The school temporarily closed during World War II.

 Among the pupils who attended the Lycée during its early decades was the future writer and journalist Edmonde Charles-Roux.
 She later recalled her years at Chateaubriand, where she studied for fourteen years while her father served as the French ambassador in Rome, as “a time of light and discovery.”

 In 1958 the school began assigning increasing year levels to a new campus at Villa Strohl-Fern; the school wanted to move all grade levels there, but this was not possible due to issues with the government of the City of Rome.
 In 1980 the school purchased a building that formerly held an Augustinian private school.